-In general, manual tortilla presses are also much more affordable.
+They are also much more affordable.

 Electric tortilla makers usually go one step further.
 Not only do they shape and flatten the dough, but they also cook it.
 So you will need one piece of equipment to do both jobs.

-That being said, they’re typically more expensive and bulkier than manual presses.
+They are more expensive and bulkier than manual presses.